Clock Icon

 Social Media

-Social media can be an excellent way to quickly get updates out.
-Establish an account owner for each social media platform your agency has created an account on.
+Social media can be an effective channel for disseminating timely updates.
+Assign a designated account owner for each social media platform utilized by your agency.
 Ensure you maintain these accounts with updated information about your agency.

 We’re Here to Help – Contact Our Loss Control Consultants Today